-Developed after the success of last year’s competition which asked Tweed Valley primary school children to describe what a mountain bike would look like in 2020, the competition has expanded to include all children in Scotland and this year includes four different categories:
+Developed after the success of last year’s competition which asked Tweed Valley primary school children to describe what a mountain bike would look like in 2020, the competition has expanded to include all children in Scotland and this year includes two different categories:

 School children are being asked to be creative with their entries and to think of the benefits of riding their bike – from physical and mental health, to meeting friends and having fun.

-The competition has been launched this week and will run until 31 July 2018.
+The competition has been launched this week and will run until 4 November 2018.
 For those wishing to enter, full details can be found here

 , including full terms and conditions and entry forms.